parseshyam/slack-form/README.md

         placeholder: "Any comments on product Quality?",
         required: false,
         multiline: true,
-        location: `after::product-quality` // This block be added after the form elemment with key "product-quality" },
+        location: `after::product-quality` // This block be added after the form element with the key "product-quality" },
       {
           key: "other-issue-feedback",